 HVAC systems can be powered down at the breaker box.
-The power for some furnaces can be located directly of the boiler, usually with a toggle switch.
+The power for some furnaces can be located directly on the boiler, usually with a toggle switch.

 It is also a good practice to turn your current analog thermostat all the way down before disconnecting.

-With the wires exposed you will be able to test the wires with a circuit tester to confirm the power is disconnected.
-Look at the type and how many wires to determine your thermostat's compatibility.
-Line thermostats will have 2 thick wires, while a low voltage thermostat will have anywhere from 2 to 9 small gauge wire.
+With the wires exposed, you will be able to test the wires with a circuit tester to confirm the power is disconnected.
+Look at the type and number of wires in order to determine your thermostat's compatibility.
+Line thermostats will have two thick wires, while a low voltage thermostat will have anywhere from two to nine small-gauge wires.

 Caution: Many older analog thermostats contain a glass tube of mercury.
 Mercury is considered a hazardous material and must be disposed of properly.

-You will want to take a picture, label, or make note of where the wires are connected before disconnecting them.
+You will want to label, take a picture of, or make note of where the wires are connected before disconnecting them.

-Note: The wires are not always color coded or even the same for each thermostat.
+Note: The wires are not always color coded or the same for each thermostat.

-For example, the if the green wire goes to the g terminal, the same wire will need to be inserted into the g terminal of the new thermostat.
+For example, if the green wire goes to the G terminal, the same wire will need to be inserted into the G terminal of the new thermostat.

 You will need to unscrew each wire from the terminal and unscrew the wall mount as well.
-The wall mount will typically have 1 screw on each side.
+The wall mount will typically have one screw on each side.

 Note: We recommend that you secure the loose wires, such as taping them to the wall, so they don’t retract into the hole.

-If the new thermostat does not line up with existing holes, you will need to drill new one.
+If the new thermostat does not line up with the existing holes, you will need to drill new ones.